IT Marketing Expert at Ideamotive. Focused on Growth Marketing, Data Analytics and Marketing Automation.

-We prepared this short guide on ReactJS vs Angular to help you find answers to those questions.
-As a group of experts who do both React web development as well as Angular-based projects on a daily basis, we know exactly the main pros and cons one might need to consider when choosing the perfect front-end solution.
+Is there a clear winner in this fight?
+Which of these two solutions is better for your company?
+We prepared this short guide on React vs Angular to help you find answers to those questions.
+As a group of experts who do both React web development as well as Angular on a daily basis, we know exactly the main pros and cons one might need to consider when choosing the perfect front-end solution.

 Let us start with the basics.
-As previously mentioned, ReactJS is a library, while Angular is a framework.
+As previously mentioned, React is a library, while Angular is a framework.

 How about the framework?
 Think of the frame itself first.
 What is it in real life?
 It can be, for example, something of a case in which you can put your family photos or a nice painting to hang on a wall.
 If you have a specific frame and your photo is too big for it, the only thing you can really do quickly is cutting the image — making it small enough to fit the frame.

 Framework in the software development world, then, is providing you with a specific standard for your website or application.
 In other words, it sets up the architecture of your project that you cannot simply change.
 Just like you cut the photo to fit the frame, you need to make sure you are coding in a way that your framework dictates.